 Thomson Snell & Passmore's Chief Executive Officer speaks to Kent Business about a 16% increase in revenues in the first half of the year for the firm.

 Thomson Snell & Passmore have recorded a 16% increase in revenues in the first half of the year to £9.8 million; however still remain cautious about the remainder of the year.

-Simon says, “In a post referendum world, we are quietly pleased with the momentum being maintained across the business.
+The CEO says, “In a post referendum world, we are quietly pleased with the momentum being maintained across the business.

 “Our strategic investments are paying off, particularly within the commercial practice, and it is a testament to the quality of our private client offering that growth across the firm continues to be so strong.